Jacobite rising of 1689: Jacobite rising

 When reinforcements led by Dundee arrived at Blair on 25 July, Murray withdrew, while Mackay left Perth with around 3,500 men and moved north to support him.
 At Killiecrankie on 27 July, the Jacobites won a resounding victory, inflicting nearly 2,000 casualties on Mackay but nearly a third of their army were killed, including Dundee.
 Cannon assumed command but without siege equipment he could not capture a port, making resupply almost impossible, while lack of cavalry made his Highland levies vulnerable in the open.
 Time was on Mackay's side, so long as he avoided another ambush.

 After an assault on Dunkeld in August was repulsed with heavy losses, Cannon ended the campaign for the year, and his army dispersed.
 Mackay spent the winter reducing Jacobite strongholds and constructing a new base at Fort William, while harsh weather conditions led to severe food shortages throughout the Highlands.
 Thomas Buchan replaced Cannon in February 1690, but could only mobilise some 800 men; he was taken by surprise at Cromdale in May and his forces scattered.
 Mackay pursued Buchan into Aberdeenshire, preventing him from establishing a secure base.
 In November 1690, Mackay relinquished command to Thomas Livingstone.

 Anxious to re-allocate resources to the war against France, in March 1690, Lord Stair offered the Jacobite chiefs £12,000 for swearing allegiance to William.
 They finally agreed to do so in the June 1691 Declaration of Achallader, although the war did not formally end until the Massacre of Glencoe in February 1692.
-Cannon and Buchan had been sheltered in the Highlands by Glengarry, and as part of the deal that ended the Rising received safe conduct to France in March 1692.
+Cannon and Buchan had been sheltered in the Highlands by the MacDonells of Glengarry, and as part of the deal that ended the Rising received safe conduct to France in March 1692.